bvo6/Fractals/README.md

 # A primitive authenticated remote shell client and server
-The  provided SimpleRShellClient.c and SimpleRShellServer.c are simple remote shell client and server based on TCP.
-It allows one to use SimpleRShellClient to execute shell commands on a remote machine  running SimpleRShellServer and get execution results  back.
+The standard remote shell allows one to execute shell commands on a remote machine running and get execution results back.
 However, they do not have any authentication whatsoever.

 • RShellServer1 <port number>   <password file>  will  listen  on  the  specified <port  number>  and  authenticate  the  remote  shell  command  by comparing  the  SHA1  hash  of  the password  provided  by  the  client  with  that  in  the  <password  file>.
 If  the  authentication  is successful,  execute  the  shell  command  and  return  the  execution result  back  to  client.
 The <password file> should contain one or more line: <ID string>; <hex of SHA1(PW)>

 • RShellClient1 <server IP> <server port number> <ID> <password>  will read  shell  command  from  the  standard  input  (i.e.,  the  keyboard)  and  send  the  shell  command  to the server listening at the <server port number> on <server IP>.
 It will provide the <ID> and the SHA1 hash of <password> to the server for authentication.

 # Protocol Specification
- In  order  to  have  the  functionalities  described  above,  you  need  to  implement  the  following  protocol (illustrated in Figure 1) upon TCP between the client and server:
+ In  order  to  have  the  functionalities  described  above,  you  need  to  implement  the  following  protocol upon TCP between the client and server:

- 1.The client sends a RSHELL_REQ message that includes the client’s ID and the shell command to the server.
+ 1. The client sends a RSHELL_REQ message that includes the client’s ID and the shell command to the server.

- 2.The  server  responds  with  an AUTH_REQ  message  the  client  –  asking  the  client  to  provide  the password.
+ 2. The  server  responds  with  an AUTH_REQ  message  the  client  –  asking  the  client  to  provide  the password.

- 3.The  client  sends  an AUTH_RESP  message  to  the  server  –  responding  with  the  SHA1  hash  of  its password.
+ 3. The  client  sends  an AUTH_RESP  message  to  the  server  –  responding  with  the  SHA1  hash  of  its password.

- 4.The  server  verifies  the  received  SHA1  hash  with  the  SHA1 hash  of  the  password  in  the <password  file>.
+ 4. The  server  verifies  the  received  SHA1  hash  with  the  SHA1 hash  of  the  password  in  the <password  file>.
 If  it  does  not  match,  the  server  sends  an AUTH_FAIL  message  to  the  client.
 Otherwise,  a)  the  server  sends  an AUTH_SUCCESS  message  to  the  client;  b)  the  server  executes the  shell  command  from  the  client  and  sends  the  result  back  to  the  client  via RSHELL_RESULTmessage(s).

- 5.If  the  client  receives AUTH_FAIL  message  from  the  server,  it  should  print  out  an  error  message “Authentication  failed”  and  exit  gracefully.
+ 5. If  the  client  receives AUTH_FAIL  message  from  the  server,  it  should  print  out  an  error  message “Authentication  failed”  and  exit  gracefully.
 If  the  client  receives AUTH_SUCESS  message,  it should print out the shell command result received from RSHELL_RESULT message(s).
 Here the server  may  send  one  or  multiple RSHELL_RESULT  messages  depending  on  the  volume  of  the result.
 The client should be able to handle multiple RSHELL_RESULT messages.

  <img src="Sample.png" width="500px" />